 The best triggers are routines in your life that are already automated, e.g. brushing your teeth, washing your face, eating dinner, etc.

-If you connect such triggers to new habits, you set up a system (habit loop) that makes it easier to start.
-For example: whenever I prepare vegetables for my meal, I eat a portion of raw veggies to increase my vegetable consumption for the day.
+If you connect such triggers to the new behavior, you set up a system (habit loop) that makes it easier to start.
+For example: whenever I prepare vegetables for my meal, I eat a portion of raw veggies to increase my nutrient consumption for the day.

 3) Did you use a small reward that you enjoy?

 Research has shown that the reward is an important part of the habit process.
 Enjoy each small success and give yourself a small reward that works for you.

 You’ll achieve the best results when the reward follows the desired behavior pretty quickly, and when you reward the behavior frequently.